 At The Law Place, we promise to fight as hard as we can to try and achieve the best possible outcome for your case.
 If you have any questions or think you may have a case, contact us today for a free case evaluation.
 One of our reputable BUI defense lawyers will be able to examine your case to then give you honest and unbiased legal advice on what your best legal options are.
 If you have been arrested for BUI, don’t waste another second and contact us now.

 We are available 24 hours a day, seven days a week, to listen to your call.
-Call us now at (941) 444-4444 for a free consultation.
+Call us now at (941) 444-4444 for a free consultation with a Tampa BUI attorney.